Carbon Reduction

 Our progress

-In our baseline year of 2011/12, the business generated 263,461 tCO2e through its direct operations (scope 1 and 2 emissions).
+During our baseline year of 2011/12, the business generated 263,461 tCO2e through its direct operations (scope 1 and 2 emissions).

-The majority of our remaining scope 1 and 2 emissions are directly attributed to transporting products across our business and to our
+The majority of our remaining scope 1 and 2 emissions are directly attributed to transporting products across our business and to our customers.
+We will continue working towards reducing our overall energy consumption and associated emissions.

 How we’re taking action to reduce our carbon footprint…